 - Red Cumaru

-The hardness of wood flooring is measured by something call the Janka test.
+The hardness of wood flooring is measured by something called the Janka test.
 A .444 inch steel ball is driven into the wood in question to half of the ball's diameter.
 It is important to remember that this is an impact test, not a test of scratching, scuffing, or any other wear and tear that flooring experiences.

 To find the right wood floor for you, check out the hardness ratings in the Janka chart below.
 Higher numbers indicate harder wood; lower numbers indicate softer wood.